itallonardi/AI-task-manager/README.md

 }
 ```

-The agent will process the request and return the appropriate response.
+The agent will process the request and return the appropriate response in natural language.